BroadleafCommerce/blc-authorizenet/docs/Authorize.net-Environment-Setup.md

     <scope>compile</scope>
 </dependency>
 ```
-Make sure to include the dependency in your site pom.xml as well:
+Make sure to include the dependency in your CORE pom.xml as well:

 ```xml
 <!-- Authorize.net Dependencies -->